FinAuditing: A Financial Taxonomy-Structured Multi-Document Benchmark for Evaluating LLMs

-The semantic matching task focuses on identifying financial tags in an XBRL filing that do not correctly align with standardized concepts defined in the US-GAAP taxonomy.
-The objective is to assess whether LLMs can accurately detect mismatched US-GAAP tags by filtering out semantically inconsistent or inappropriate concept assignments from a set of complex, structured documents.
+The semantic matching task evaluates whether models can identify financial tags in XBRL filings that misalign with standardized US-GAAP taxonomy concepts.
+Given a filing with multiple candidate tag assignments, the objective is to detect semantically inconsistent or inappropriate concept assignments within a set of complex, structured documents.

-This task follows the information retrieval paradigm: given a query $Q$ describing a financial term that represents either currency or concentration of credit risk, an XBRL filing $\mathcal{D}$, and a US-GAAP taxonomy $\mathcal{T}$.
-We formulate this task as follows:
+This task follows an information retrieval paradigm.
+Given (1) a query $Q$ describing a financial term related to currency or credit risk concentration, (2) an XBRL filing $\mathcal{D}$, and (3) the US-GAAP taxonomy $\mathcal{T}$.
+The goal is to retrieve the set of mismatched US-GAAP tags within the filing, denoted as $\mathcal{E}$.
+For the \textbf{FinSM} task, we evaluate retrieval performance using metrics: \textit{Hit Rate} ($HR@k$)~\cite{he2017neural}, \textit{Recall} ($R@k$), and \textit{Macro-F1} ($MF1@k$), with $k \in \{1,5,10,20\}$.